Malaysia’s procession of ‘rested’ coaches: do any return?

 Darby attempted to take the already debt-ridden East Coast club to the cleaners and initially succeeded after winning RM636,000 in compensation for wrongful sacking.
 Kelantan then ignored attempts to negotiate a payoff but somehow made a successful plea and the Football Association of Malaysia (FAM) reduced the figure to a mere RM165,000 in May.

-Darby later moved to Laos to serve as technical director and national coach, but left that post this year.
+Darby later moved to Laos to serve as technical director and national coach, but left that post in 2016.